msabony3/final-homework-mis525-python/README.md

 - Data cleaning and preprocessing
 - Grouping and aggregation with groupby()
 - Conditional filtering and Boolean indexing
+- Statistical summary and descriptive analytics
+- Iterative logic and validation (for loops, .isnull())

 ---
-Statistical summary and descriptive analytics

-Iterative logic and validation (for loops, .idxmax(), .isnull())